root-project/web/manual/python/index.md

 ### Jitting strings with code

-ROOT comes with a C++ interpreter to which we can request to process a given piece of C++ code.
+ROOT comes with a [C++ interpreter]({{ '/manual/first_steps_with_root/#using-the-interactive-c-interpreter-cling' | relative_url }}) to which we can request to process a given piece of C++ code.
 Sometimes, if such code is short (e.g. the definition of a small function or class) or for rapid exploration/debugging, it is enough the place the C++ code in a Python string and give it to the interpreter.
-The code will be just-in-time compiled (jitted) and immediately available for invocation, as shown in the example below.
+The code will be just-in-time compiled (jitted) and immediately available for invocation, as shown in the example below, which calls the constructor of the C++ class `A` and function `f` from Python after defining them via the interpreter.

 ```python
 import ROOT